 18-19.
 Keep it reel

 Take a break from the bar and try reeling in a different catch at one of these late-night fishing holes.

 - Hai Bin Prawning in Bishan is perfect for a bottle of beer and, if luck is on your side, a heaped-up plate of fresh prawns.
 It’s set up under a thatched roof with hanging red lanterns above plastic chairs that surround six ponds, all regularly filled with live prawns.
 Equipment and bait are included in the hourly fee, along with barbecue pits, charcoal, satay sticks and salt for seasoning.
 The onsite beer garden charges reasonable rates for labels like Corona and Hoegaarden ($6-$10), along with red and white wine for under $40.
-603 Sin Ming Ave (6554 1986, www.haibin.com.sg).
+Three outlets including the one at 603 Sin Ming Ave (6554 1986, www.haibin.com.sg).
 Nearest MRT: Bishan.
 Daily 24 hours.
 Prawning $18 per hour.

 20. Kick off at midnight